Boxing inequalities in Banach spaces and Riemannian manifolds: Boxing inequalities on Riemannian manifolds and linearly contractibele geodesic spaces

 (3) If a connected component $C$ of $X\cap Q_i$ does not contain any vertices of $Q_i$, then there exists unique vertex $v$ of $Q_i$ such that for each $y\in C$ $v$ is a vertex of the face of $Q_i$ of minimal dimension that contains $y$. \end{lemma}

 \begin{proof} \end{proof}

 The lemma implies that for each $i$ there exists a map $\phi_i$ that sends each connected component $C$ of $X\cap Q_i$ to the unique vertex $v$ of $Q_i$ such that for each point $y\in C$ $v$ is a vertex of the face of $Q_i$ of minimal possible dimension that contains $y$.
-Let us reorder $Q_i$ according to their sizes starting from the smallest, and then start applying $\phi_1$, then $\phi_2$, etc. There is an obvious homotopy $H_i$ inside $Q_i$ that connects the identity map of $Q_i$ with $\phi_i$: Each point $y$ moves along the straight line segment from $y$ to $\phi_i$.
+Let us reorder $Q_i$ according to their sizes starting from the smallest, and then start applying $\phi_1$, then $\phi_2$, etc. There is an obvious homotopy $H_i$ within $Q_i$ that connects the identity map of $Q_i$ with $\phi_i$: Each point $y$ moves along the straight line segment from $y$ to $\phi_i$.
 This time we do not encounter any problem with continuity due to balls having unequal sizes.
 When a points moves more than one time, it will move in cubes with sizes that increase by at least the factor of $2$ each time.
-Therefore, the sum of lengths of trajectories of all the homotopies applicable to $y$ and its images under composition of $\phi_i$ is bounded by twice the size of the largest cube, where it moves.
-The image of $H$ defined as the concatenation of $H_i$ is contained in $\bigcup Q_i$, and will not exceed $\Sigma_i\HC_m(Q_i)\leq 2^m\Sigma_i \HC_m(Q'_i)\leq 2^m(\HC_m(X)+\epsilon).$ This completes the proof of the base of induction. \forgotten
+Therefore, the sum of lengths of trajectories of all homotopies applicable to $y$ and its images under composition of $\phi_i$ is bounded by twice the size of the largest cube, where it moves.
+The image of $H$ defined as the concatenation of $H_i$ is contained in $\bigcup Q_i$, and will not exceed $\Sigma_i\HC_m(Q_i)\leq 2^m\Sigma_i \HC_m(Q'_i)\leq 2^m(\HC_m(X)+\epsilon).$ This completes the proof of the base of induction. \forgotten {\bf Acknowledgements.} Sergey Avvakumov was partially supported by NSERC Discovery grant and the grant 765/19 from the Israel Science Foundation (ISF).
+The research of Alexander Nabutovsky was partially supported by his NSERC Discovery Grant and Simons Fellowship.
+This research was partially done during the visit of A.N. to SLMath in Fall 2024, and Hausdorff Institute for Mathematics in Spring 2025.